maybeNekit/cpp-computervision-memedetector/README.md

 - Bug reports, suggestions and PRs welcome.
 Keep changes small and focused.
 - If you improve the gesture detection heuristics or make audio/video playback cross-platform, please include platform-specific build/test notes.

+Quick contribution checklist:
+- Fork the repo
+- Create a feature branch
+- Run tests locally: `./cv_tests`
+- Open a PR with a clear description and small changes

 ## Acknowledgements

 - OpenCV (computer vision and video I/O)
 - Googletest for unit testing